cgewecke/eth-gas-reporter/docs/codechecks.md

 ### Failure thresholds

-You can tell Codechecks to report the CI run as a failure by using the `maxMethodDiff` and `maxDeploymentDiff` reporter options.
+You can ask Codechecks to report the CI run as a failure by using the `maxMethodDiff` and `maxDeploymentDiff` reporter options.
 These set the integer percentage difference over which an increase in gas usage by any method (or deployment) is forbidden.